s60sc/ESP32-CAM_MJPEG2SD/README.md

 ## Installation and Use

+Download files into the Arduino IDE sketch location, removing `-master` from the folder name.
 The included sketch `ESP32-CAM_MJPEG2SD.ino` is derived from the `CameraWebServer.ino` example sketch included in the Arduino ESP32 library.
 Additional code has been added to the original file `app_httpd.cpp` to handle the extra browser options, and an additional file`mjpeg2sd.cpp` contains the SD handling code.
 The web page content in `camera_index.h` has been updated to include additional functions.
 The face detection code has been removed to reduce the sketch size to allow OTA updates.

 To set the recording parameters, additional options are provided on the camera index page, where: